bookofproofs/bookofproofs.github.io/_sources/history/20th-century/ursell.md

 6. Established the Ursell number, which is a parameter used to measure wave-induced transient current in shallow water problems.
 7. Devised a technique for calculating the entropy of ideal gases using statistical mechanics.

 Born 28 April 1923, Düsseldorf, Germany.
-Died 11 May2012, Manchester, England.
+Died 11 May 2012, Manchester, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Ursell/)